chrisgreen1993/google-flights-preference-setter/README.md

 Built with TypeScript & [Lit](https://lit.dev/)

+You can find the extension on the [Chrome Web Store](https://chromewebstore.google.com/detail/google-flights-preference/moilooahahpdhikmgnakmpojippjakif)

 ## Limitations

 Currently this doesn't work with the Hotels and Holiday Rentals pages (`https://www.google.com/travel/search`) as they use a different mechanism to set the preferences.